DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 "Sounds paranoid," Milo said.

-"It's survival."
+"No, that sounds pragmatic.
+It's survival."
 Elyra looked at Jason.
 "You just refused Malvek's protection.
 That makes you either brave or stupid.
 Let's make sure it's the former."

 ---